frankjlin16/pathfinding-visualizer/README.md

 ### Greedy best-first search

 Greedy best-first search is unweighted and does not guarantee the shortest path.
-This algorithm works by always exploring the most promising node according to its heuristic, which estimates the proximity of the `FINISH` node.
+This algorithm works by always exploring the most promising node according to heuristics, which estimate closeness of the `FINISH` node.

 *Fun fact:* Greedy best-first search uses less memory than A* but does not provide the same optimality guarantee.